Steph Hodgins-May: Political positions

 Hodgins-May has taken a strong stance on climate policy, and has called on successive governments to do more.
 She has argued that government inaction has caused Australia to become a global pariah when it came to issues around the environment.

 She is also an advocate for Australia increasing its foreign aid budget and to focus more on international development.

 Personal life

-Hodgins-May lives in Elwood with her partner Ogy and has a son, Otis.
+Hodgins-May lives in Elwood with her partner Ogy Simic and has a son.
+Simic, a lawyer, was elected to Port Phillip City Council in 2016 and stood for the Greens at the 2018 Victorian state election.

 Hodgins-May's mother died in the 2009 Samoan tsunami while holidaying at a local resort.

-Her father was killed in a traffic accident in 2017.
-Her father, Rod May, was on a motorbike, while the driver of the car had methamphetamines in his system and was disqualified from driving at the time.
+In 2017 her father, Rod May, was killed in a traffic collision.
+He was on a motorbike, while the driver of the car had methamphetamines in his system and was disqualified from driving at the time.